sircatalyst/mini-e-shop/README.md

     put /api/v1/categories/:id        Accessible to only Admin

-    get /api/v1/categories            Accessible to only Admin
+    get /api/v1/categories            Accessible to only Admin/Users

-    get /api/v1/categories/:id        Accessible to only Admin
+    get /api/v1/categories/:id        Accessible to only Admin/Users

     delete /api/v1/categories/:id     Accessible to only Admin